What Proof of Play Do I Need for Casino Cruise Comps?

 • host correspondence confirming offers or comp eligibility

-These documents work because they align with records casinos already maintain internally.
+These documents work because they align with records casinos already maintain internally and can be matched quickly to a player profile.

 Proof That Commonly Fails